KnowThePepper

 Store fresh peppers in the refrigerator crisper drawer, unwashed, for up to two weeks.
 For drying at home, string them whole in a warm, dry space with good airflow for 3-4 weeks, or use a dehydrator at 135°F for 8-12 hours.

 Ground paprika powder keeps its color and flavor best in a sealed container away from heat and light - replace it after 12 months as the carotenoids degrade noticeably.
-For a side-by-side comparison with gochugaru on flavor and heat, both are common pantry staples worth understanding distinctly.
+For a gochugaru vs paprika comparison, both are common pantry staples worth understanding distinctly.

 Best Paprika Pepper Substitutes & Alternatives